cboudereau/fabulous-weather/README.md

 - Start sensor
 - Get the last known position or the current if it was not cached
-- Notify that a new Position
+- Notify a new Position

 Here is the fsharp code to do that.